rohit455273/assertive.properties/cran-comments.md

 ## Downstream dependencies

-A new version of the downstream assertive package will be uploaded once the other assertive.* packages are successfully on CRAN.
+A new version of the downstream assertive.types and assertive packages will be uploaded once the other assertive.* packages are successfully on CRAN.